Want to know about major scale patterns? You’re in the right place!

 Download our lead guitar cheat-sheet to make things easier

-With this in mind, we created a cheat-sheet; a key and scale-finder that you can use again and again.
+So we created a cheat-sheet!
+A key and scale-finder that you can use again and again.

 A major scale (open position)